ME-ICA/tedana/docs/building decision trees.rst

 Code that adds the text ``log_extra_info`` and ``log_extra_report`` into the appropriate logs (if they are provided by the user)

-After the above information is included, all functions will call ``selectcomps2use`` which returns the components with classifications included in ``decide_comps`` and then runs ``confirm_metrics_exist`` which is an added check to make sure the metrics used by this function exist in the component table.
+After the above information is included, all functions will call ``selectcomps2use``, which returns the components with classifications included in ``decide_comps`` and then runs ``confirm_metrics_exist``, which is an added check to make sure the metrics used by this function exist in the component table.

 Nearly every function has a clause like: